aroemers/crustimoney/API.md

     -  [`chain`](#crustimoney2.combinators/chain) - Chain multiple consecutive parsers.
     -  [`choice`](#crustimoney2.combinators/choice) - Match the first of the ordered parsers that is successful.
     -  [`eof`](#crustimoney2.combinators/eof) - Succeed only if the entire text has been parsed.
-    -  [`hard-cut`](#crustimoney2.combinators/hard-cut) - A parser that always succeeds, and instructs the parser to not backtrack before the current point in the text.
     -  [`literal`](#crustimoney2.combinators/literal) - A parser that matches an exact literal string.
     -  [`lookahead`](#crustimoney2.combinators/lookahead) - Lookahead for the given parser, i.e.
     -  [`maybe`](#crustimoney2.combinators/maybe) - Try to parse the given parser, but succeed anyway.